-Until the 2021 annual meeting of stockholders, which will be held after the fiscal year ending July 31, 2020 (the "2021 Annual Meeting"), the Directors shall be divided into three classes, as nearly equal in number as possible: Class I (the directors or their successors who were elected for a three-year term at the 2018 annual meeting of stockholders held after the fiscal year ended July 31, 2018) ("Class I Directors"); Class II (the directors or their successors who were elected for a one-year term at the 2019 annual meeting of stockholders held after the fiscal year ended July 31, 2019) (the "Class II Directors"); and Class III (the directors or their successors who were elected for a three-year term at the 2017 annual meeting of stockholders held after the fiscal year ended July 31, 2019) (the "Class II Directors"); the "Class III Directors").
+Until the 2021 annual meeting of stockholders, which will be held after the fiscal year ending July 31, 2020 (the "2021 Annual Meeting"), the Directors shall be divided into three classes, as nearly equal in number as possible: Class I (the directors or their successors who were elected for a three-year term at the 2018 annual meeting of stockholders held after the fiscal year ended July 31, 2018) ("Class I Directors"); Class II (the directors or their successors who were elected for a one-year term at the 2019 annual meeting of stockholders held after the fiscal year ended July 31, 2019) (the "Class II Directors"); and Class III (the directors or their successors who were elected for a three-year term at the 2017 annual meeting of stockholders held after the fiscal year ended July 31, 2017) (the "Class III Directors").

-Notwithstanding the foregoing, following the 2019 annual meeting of stockholders, held after the fiscal year ended July 31, 2019 (the "2019 Annual Meeting"), each of the Class II Directors shall serve a term expiring at the 2020 annual meeting of stockholders, which will be held after the fiscal year ending July 31, 2020 (the "2020 Annual Meeting") and upon his or her successor having been duly elected and qualified or until his or her earlier death, resignation or removal (notwithstanding that prior to the effectiveness of this amended and restated Section 1 of Article SEVENTH, such Directors may have been elected for a term that extended beyond the date of the 2020 Annual Meeting); at the 2020 Annual Meeting, each of the Class III Directors, each with terms expiring at such meeting, shall be elected for a term expiring at the 2021 Annual Meeting, each of the Class III Directors, each with terms expiring at the 2021 Annual Meeting, each of the Class III Directors, each with terms expiring at the 2021 Annual Meeting, shall be elected for a term expiring at the 2021 Annual Meeting of stockholders and upon his or her successor having been duly elected and qualified or until his or her earlier death, resignation or removal; and at the 2021 Annual Meeting, each of the Class I Directors, Class II Directors, each with terms expiring at the 2021 Annual Meeting, shall be elected for a term expiring at the next annual meeting of stockholders and upon his or her successor having been duly elected and qualified or until his or her earlier death, resignation or removal.
-The Board of Directors shall ease to be classified as provided in Section 141(d) of the General Corporation Law of the State of Delaware following the completion of the term of the Class I Directors with terms expiring at the 2021 Annual Meeting.
+Notwithstanding the foregoing, following the 2019 annual meeting of stockholders, held after the fiscal year ended July 31, 2019 (the "2019 Annual Meeting"), each of the Class II Directors shall serve a term expiring at the 2020 annual meeting of stockholders, which will be held after the fiscal year ending July 31, 2020 (the "2020 Annual Meeting") and upon his or her successor having been duly elected and qualified or until his or her earlier death, resignation or removal (notwithstanding that prior to the effectiveness of this amended and restated Section 1 of Article SEVENTH, such Directors may have been elected for a term that extended beyond the date of the 2020 Annual Meeting); at the 2020 Annual Meeting, each of the Class III Directors, each with terms expiring at such meeting, shall be elected for a term expiring at the 2021 Annual Meeting and upon his or her successor having been duly elected and qualified or until his or her earlier death, resignation or removal; and at the 2021 Annual Meeting, each of the Class I Directors, Class II Directors and Class III Directors, each with terms expiring at the 2021 Annual Meeting, shall be elected for a term expiring at the next annual meeting of stockholders and upon his or her successor having been duly elected and qualified or until his or her earlier death, resignation or removal.
+The Board of Directors shall cease to be classified as provided in Section 141(d) of the General Corporation Law of the State of Delaware following the completion of the term of the Class I Directors with terms expiring at the 2021 Annual Meeting.